TrainWeb.org Facebook Page

 by Chris Guenzler

-I arose at 4:30 AM and left Motel 6 by 4:50 AM to make my 5:22 AM train out of the 28th Street station in Bloomington.
-I bought my Day Pass just as the 5:00 AM train was leaving but it did not matter.
-I waited and the minutes went quickly by and the train arrived on time.
-I sat back and enjoyed the early morning ride on the Metro Blue Line to Target Field station.
-Once there on time, I bought my round-trip Northstar Commuter train ticket and went down the stairs and had it checked before I boarded the Northstar cab car 603 to Big Lake this morning.
+I arose at 4:30 AM and left Motel 6 by 4:50 AM to make my 5:22 AM train out of the 28th Street station in Bloomington, Minnesota.
+I bought my Day Pass just as the 5:00 AM train was leaving, but it did not matter.
+The minutes went quickly by and the train arrived on time.
+I boarded and enjoyed the early morning ride on the Metro Blue Line to Target Field station.
+Once there, I bought my round-trip Northstar Commuter train ticket, went down the stairs and had it checked before boarding Northstar cab car 603 to Big Lake.

 Northstar Commuter Line

-The Northstar Line is a commuter rail route in the US state of Minnesota.
-Northstar runs 40 miles from Big Lake to downtown Minneapolis at Target Field using existing track and right-of-way owned by the BNSF Railway.
+The Northstar Line is a commuter rail route in Minnesota, operating 40 miles from Big Lake to downtown Minneapolis at Target Field using existing track and right-of-way owned by the BNSF Railway.
 Passenger service began on November 16, 2009.
 The rail line serves part of the Northstar Corridor between Minneapolis and St. Cloud.
 Planning for the line began in 1997 when the Northstar Corridor Development Authority was formed.
 The corridor is mostly served by Interstate 94 and U.S. Highway 10.

 Background